Cubeir/Vanilla-RTX-Tuner/README.md

   [MCPE-121850](https://bugs.mojang.com/browse/MCPE/issues/MCPE-121850): Ray Tracing performance starvation when VSync is enabled.

 - **`Reinstall Latest Packages`**
-  Downloads and reinstalls the latest Vanilla RTX & Vanilla RTX Normals packages from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX).
+  Downloads and reinstalls the latest Vanilla RTX & Vanilla RTX Normals packages from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX), redeploys from cache unless a new update is available.

 - **`Export Selection`**
   Exports selected packs.
-Useful for sharing tuned packs with friends or backing up current snapshot of the pack before making more changes.
+Useful for sharing tuned packs with friends or backing up your snapshot of the pack before making more changes.

 - **Minecraft Preview support**
   All of the app's functionality is targeted at Preview/Beta version of Minecraft while  `Preview` button is active.
 ## Tuning
 - **`Locate Vanilla RTX`**
   Locates all currently-installed Vanilla RTX versions.
 Present packs become selectable for tuning, exporting, etc...
-  If multiple versions are present for a single pack, only the most recent version will be picked up by the Tuner.
+  If multiple versions are present for a single pack, only the most recent version will be picked up.

 - **`Fog Multiplier`**
   Updates all fog densities by a given number — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
 If a fog density is already at 0, the multiplier is converted into an acceptable literal number between `0.0-1.0`.